Silent Failure Rate, measured: 9,287 monitored automation runs across Zapier, Make, n8n and Pipedream

 - Both endpoints are ours.
 Events enter via each platform's webhook and exit as an HTTP POST to our own receiver.
 No third-party connectors - a Gmail outage can't masquerade as a platform failure.

 - Every run is ID-tagged and reconciled.
-The controller writes a ledger entry before it fires; every receipt echoes the run ID; a reconciler classifies each run as delivered / missed / partial / duplicate / filtered.
-No sampling of logs — full census.
+The controller writes a ledger entry before it fires and records whether the webhook accepted the POST; a reconciler classifies each run as delivered / missed / partial / duplicate / filtered / rejected-at-send.
+Rejections are loud failures the sender sees - they are reported, but never blended into SFR.
+No sampling of logs - full census.

 - Plans measured: Zapier Professional and Make's paid plan (both paid for by us - nobody gives us free accounts), n8n self-hosted on a 1 GB cloud VM, Pipedream free tier.
 Sampling rates differ by billing model: per-task platforms get smaller samples (hence wider intervals, honestly labeled); self-hosted n8n carries the bulk sample.